sig-gis/Liberia_NSC_ForestMonitoringTraining/01_setup.md

 Log in to your CEO account.

 On the main CEO page, in the search bar at the top left, search for an institution called “The Environmental Protection Agency of Liberia (EPA).”
-Click `Visit`. <font color = "red"> is it called "The Environmental Protection Agency of Liberia (EPA)." </font>
+Click `Visit`.

 <img align="center" src="images/setup/ceo-2.png" vspace="10" width="600">